wangziqi2013/wangziqi2013.github.io/_posts/2021-09-06-put-the-micro-back.markdown

 To address the first flaw, the paper proposes that type-safe and statically checked languages, such as Rust, be used to implement the microservice module.
 Rust performs compile-time pointer checks to ensure that all memory references are valid and will not cause system crash or access data that is not supposed to be accessed.
+In addition, to avoid the microservice invoking arbitrary system calls, such as exit(), the worker process will use seccomp() system call after initialization to block most system calls, only leaving the essential ones available for the microservice module to use.